jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_programs.rst

         else:
             return 'succeeded'

-  the test is green again again!
+  the test is green again!
 I know :ref:`how to test that an Exception is raised` and :ref:`how to handle Exceptions (Errors) in programs`.
 I am a master!!

 ----